Sunday, December 18th, 2016:

 In short, it took another 40 minutes by plane to Atlanta, 45 minutes by train, 1 hour waiting and 40 minutes by car before...
 ARRIVING !!!

 After some reflection, we will not take longer travel time just to save 200 euros.
 It's not worth it.
-Too much time wasted, too much waiting, too much trouble in spite of all our books and card games (But this is only a personal opinion).
+Too much time wasted, too much waiting, too much trouble in spite of all our books and card games.

 Actually, I say that but...bah...we'll tell you about our journey to Australia!